226 – Commendations, Awards, Nominations, Pins, and Ribbons

 19. Pin: Jail Inspection

-Qualification: Effective March 1, 2011, personnel must have been assigned to the Criminal Justice Command during the successful passing of the annual Texas Jail Commission inspection and / or any future successful jail inspections.
+Qualification: Effective March 1, 2011, personnel must have been assigned to the Detention Command during the successful passing of the annual Texas Jail Commission inspection and / or any future successful jail inspections.

 • Each star represents up to five years of successful annual Texas Jail Commission inspections.